-- Patients are evaluated for medically actionable secondary findings, and these findings are reported in accordance with the American College of Medical Genetics (ACMG) recommendations (Miller et al., 2021).
+- Secondary findings are variants that are unrelated to the reason that a patient is having whole exome sequencing.
 Individuals can choose to not receive secondary findings by opting out on the following page.
-If an individual opts out of secondary findings, variants in these genes will not be evaluated or reported unless they overlap with the reported clinical features.
-Note that if the proband opts out, secondary findings will not be reported for any family member. - Rarely, findings may implicate another predisposition or presence of active disease.
-These findings will be carefully reviewed to determine whether or not they will be reported.
-Multigenic CNVs that are reported in association with the patient's clinical features could include a gene associated with secondary findings. - Knowledge of a person's risk for these conditions can help to determine the medical actions available to maintain that person's health, such as screening for cancer or specific heart conditions. - These results may lead to increased anxiety or worry.
+Note that if the proband opts out, secondary findings will not be reported for any family member. - Secondary findings will be reported if they are in one of the genes currently recommended by the American College of Medical Genetics and Genomics (ACMG), and only if they are known or expected to cause disease.
+Variants of uncertain significance will not be reported in these genes, unless they are associated with the patient's clinical features. - Rarely, findings outside of these genes may implicate another predisposition or presence of active disease.
+These findings will be carefully reviewed to determine whether or not they will be reported. - Knowledge of a person's risk for these conditions can help to determine the medical actions available to maintain that person's health, such as screening for cancer or specific heart conditions. - These results may lead to increased anxiety or worry.
 They may also result in additional medical interventions.